 What I’m getting at is that we all have different things that motivate us.
-When we understand what motivates us, and get the conditions in place for that, our overall wellbeing at work can increase.
+When we understand what motivates us, and get the conditions in place for that, our overall motivation and wellbeing at work can increase.

 For example, two people can both be motivated by the need for approval.
 They both want to be recognised and appreciated by others.
 But for one this might be a quiet word from their manager, and for the other this might be standing on a stage in front of everybody, receiving an award.
 If you get these the wrong way round, what you think of as a celebration of someone’s achievements may end up causing them anger or embarrassment.